cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for curve448 and edwards448 {#suites-448}

 This section defines ciphersuites for curve448 and edwards448 {{!RFC7748}}.
+Note that these ciphersuites SHOULD NOT be used when hashing to decaf448
+{{?I-D.irtf-cfrg-ristretto255-decaf448}}.
+See {{appx-decaf448}} for information on how to hash to that group.

 curve448\_XMD:SHA-512\_ELL2\_RO\_ is defined as follows: